 Over the years, emotional support animals have become a popular and effective type of therapy.
-While you might be aware of the emotional benefits of having a pet dog or cat, maybe you’ve never heard about equine therapy – a form of therapy that involves activities with horses.
-There are many therapeutic advantages that equine treatment offers to people coping with anxiety, depression, mental health concerns, or addiction.
+While you might be aware of the emotional benefits of having a dog or cat, maybe you’ve never heard about equine therapy: a form of therapy that involves activities with horses.
+There are many therapeutic advantages that equine treatment offers to people coping with anxiety, depression, or addiction.

 Because this kind of therapy is relatively new, many people have questions about equine-assisted therapy.
-Would equine therapy be helpful for me?
-What precisely are the advantages?
-Do you need to know a lot about horses to participate?
-Here are some of the ways equine-assisted therapy can benefit you.
+Would equine therapy be helpful?
+What are the advantages?
+Do you need to know a lot about horses to take part?

 Equine treatment is an incredibly beneficial treatment for individuals or couples recuperating from substance abuse issues.
 It can easily be integrated with either individual or couples rehab sessions.
 Studies on individuals using equine-assisted therapy for substance abuse issues found that the relationship created with the horse under their care had an essentially constructive outcome on their self-identity, and created a unique emotional support system.